nejrariizviic/Skillflow/README.md

 ## Research & Methodology
 The Skillflow platform follows a structured research and development methodology to ensure it meets the needs of both freelancers and clients.
 The process includes the following key steps:

-- Analysis of User Roles and Tasks
+- Analysis of user roles and tasks
-- Business Process Analysis to Identify Inefficiencies
+- Business process analysis to identify inefficiencies
-- Market Research and Comparative Analysis of Similar Platforms
+- Market research and comparative analysis of similar platforms
-- Defining Functional Requirements Based on User Feedback
+- Defining functional requirements based on user feedback
-- UI/UX Design and Prototyping in Figma
+- UI/UX design and prototyping in Figma
-- Testing and Validation
+- Testing and validation

 ##  Key Features